Santa's Slay

-Santa's Slay is a 2005 Christmas black comedy slasher film written and directed by David Steiman, a former assistant to Brett Ratner; Ratner served as a producer.
+Santa's Slay is a 2005 Canadian American Christmas black comedy slasher film written and directed by David Steiman, a former assistant to Brett Ratner; Ratner served as a producer.
 After a millennium of spreading Christmas joy due to losing a bet with an angel, Santa Claus reverts to his demonic self and gives the gift of evil and fear.
 The film stars Bill Goldberg, Douglas Smith, Emilie de Ravin, Robert Culp, Saul Rubinek, Dave Thomas, Rebecca Gayheart, Chris Kattan, and Fran Drescher.

 Santa's Slay was released in the United States on December 20, 2005, by Media 8 Entertainment.
 The film received mixed reviews from critics.

 Plot

 On Christmas Eve in Alberta, Canada, the Mason family is bickering about their wealth and material possessions while eating Christmas dinner when Santa Claus comes down the chimney and kills them all in various graphic displays of Christmas-themed violence, such as drowning the matriarch Virginia in eggnog, using the star atop a Christmas tree as a shuriken, and stabbing the patriarch's hands to the table with silverware and force-feeding him a leg of turkey before impaling his mouth on it.

 Riding on his sleigh driven by his "hell-deer", a buffalo-like beast, Santa arrives at Hell Township and decimates the locals in various holiday-themed ways.
 In one of his kills, Santa slaughters the occupants of a local strip club.
 Pastor Timmons, a crooked minister, manages to survive the massacre.
 Later, Santa murders the local Jewish delicatessen owner Mr. Green using his own menorah.

 Meanwhile, teenager Nicholas Yuleson is living with his grandfather, a crackpot inventor who has built a bunker in their basement to survive Christmas.
 When Nicholas asks Grandpa why he hates Christmas, he is shown "The Book of Klaus", which reveals the origins of Santa Claus.
 Apparently, Santa was the result of a virgin birth produced by Satan.
 Christmas was "The Day of Slaying" for Santa until A.D.
-1005, when an angel defeated him in a curling match and sentenced him to deliver presents on Christmas for 1,000 years.
+1005, when an angel defeated him in a curling match and sentenced him to deliver presents on Christmas as punishment for 1,000 years.
 This means that Santa is free to kill again in 2005.